syed0059/TicTag-Backend-Test/README.md

 Developed a backend API for the warranty claims management system for a fictional company as part of a technical assignment

+Before running, replace the DB URI with your own URI in the .env file

 ## Functionality
 - [x] Customer & Staff account creation with separate roles
 - [x] User can view their own account details